z784324922/sls/intl.en-US/User Guide/Logtail collection/Install/Install Logtail in Windows.md

 -   **Automatic upgrade**

-    In normal cases, Windows supports automatic Logtail upgrades.
+    In normal cases, Logtail for Windows is automatically upgraded.
+However, you must manually upgrade Logtail earlier than 1.0.0.0 to Logtail 1.0.0.0 or a later version.

 -   **Manual upgrade**

-    You need to manually upgrade Logtail if the source version is earlier than 1.0.0.0 and the target version is 1.0.0.0 or later.
-For more information about how to manually upgrade Logtail, see [Install Logtail](#).
+    You must manually upgrade Logtail earlier than 1.0.0.0 to Logtail 1.0.0.0 or a later version.
+The procedure for manually upgrading Logtail is the same as that for [installing Logtail](#).
+You only need to download and decompress the latest installation package and install Logtail by following the steps.

-    **Note:** Manually upgrading Logtail means that Logtail will be automatically uninstalled and then reinstalled.
-In this case, files in the original installation path will be deleted.
-We recommend that you back up the files before manually upgrading Logtail.
+    **Note:** During manual upgrade, Logtail is automatically uninstalled and then reinstalled.
+In this case, files in the original installation directory are deleted.
+If necessary, we recommend that you back up the files before manually upgrading Logtail.

 ## Manually start and stop Logtail {#section_u2t_4wg_cfb .section}

-In the **Control Panel**, choose **System and Security** \> **Administrative Tools**, and then open the **Services** program.
+In the **Control Panel**, choose System and Security \> **Administrative Tools**, and then double-click **Services**.

-Find the target service according to your Logtail version:
+Find the target service based on your Logtail version:

--   For Logtail 0.x.x.x: **LogtailWorker**
+-   Logtail 0.x.x.x: **LogtailWorker**.
--   For Logtail 1.0.0.0 and later: **LogtailDaemon**
+-   Logtail 1.0.0.0 and later: **LogtailDaemon**.

-Then, perform the following operations as needed:
+Perform the following operations as required:

--   **Manually start Logtail**: Right-click Logtail and click **Start** in the shortcut menu.
+-   **Manually start Logtail**: Right-click Logtail and click **Start** from the drop-down menu.

--   **Stop Logtail**: Right-click Logtail and click **Stop** in the shortcut menu.
+-   **Stop Logtail**: Right-click Logtail and click **Stop** from the drop-down menu.

--   **Restart Logtail**: Right-click Logtail and click **Restart** in the shortcut menu.
+-   **Restart Logtail**: Right-click Logtail and click **Restart** from the drop-down menu.

 ## Uninstall Logtail {#section_bk1_14v_vdb .section}

-Run Windows PowerShell or CMD as the admin user to enter the `logtail_installer` directory, namely, the directory for decompressing the installation package you have downloaded.
+Run Windows Powershell or CMD as an administrator to go to the `logtail_installer` directory where you decompress the Logtail installation package.
 Then, run the following command:

 ```
 .\logtail_installer.exe uninstall
 ```

-After Logtail is deleted successfully, the Logtail [installation path](#) will be deleted.
-However, some residual configuration information will be retained in the C:\\LogtailData directory.
-You can manually delete the information as needed.
-The information includes the following:
+After Logtail is uninstalled, the Logtail [installation directory](#) is deleted.
+However, some residual configuration information is kept in the C:\\LogtailData path.
+You can manually delete the information as required.
+The residual configuration information includes:

--   checkpoint: contains checkpoint information of all agents \(for example, the Windows event log agent\).
+-   checkpoint: contains checkpoint information of all plug-ins \(for example, the Windows event log plug-in\).
 -   logtail\_check\_point: contains major checkpoint information of Logtail.
 -   users: contains all AliUids.